microsoft/Docker-PowerShell/src/Docker.PowerShell/Help/Get-Container.md

 ## PARAMETERS

 ### -CertificateLocation
-The location of the X509 certificate file named “key.pfx” that will be used for authentication with the server.
+The location of the X509 certificate file named "key.pfx" that will be used for authentication with the server.
 (Note that certificate authorization work is still in progress and this is likely to change).